halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-permanent-placement.md

 |**Job Revenue Type**|This field is used to record the Revenue Type or where the value of the Permanent Placement will be posted to within the General Ledger.|
 |**Job Posting Group for Job**|This field is used to record the Posting Group for the Job which will determine the Dimensions for reporting purposes.|

-6. On the **Job Invoice Details** section of the **Permanent Placement** FastTab, fill the fields as described in the following table.
+6. On the **Job Invoice Details Section** of the **Permanent Placement** FastTab, fill the fields as described in the following table.

 |Field Name|Description|
 |---------------------------------------------|---------------------------------------------------------------------|